luau-lang/site/src/content/docs/reference/api.md

 int lua_tointegerx(lua_State* L, int idx, int* isnum);
 ```

-Converts value at the index to an integer number.
+Converts value at the index to an integer number (truncating towards 0).
-If the value at the index is not a number and not a string convertible to a number, returns `0`.
+If the value at the index is not a `number` and not a string convertible to a `number`, returns `0`.

 * `isnum` - when not a `nullptr`, set to 1 when conversion was successful and 0 otherwise